peteroh67/Jack-Change-It/README.md

 ## Contents
 1. Game rules.
-2. Trick Cards.
-3. Ending the game.
-4. Basic class diagram.
+2. Basic class diagram.
-5. Classes and their attributes.
+3. Classes and their attributes.
-6. Class diagram including attributes and methods.
+4. Class diagram including attributes and methods.
-7. Overview of each objects responsibilities during gameplay.
+5. Overview of each objects responsibilities during gameplay.
-8. Example sequence diagrams for common gameplay.
+6. Example sequence diagrams for common gameplay.

 ## GAME RULES
 Players are each dealt 7 starting cards.
 They take turns, starting clockwise, playing 1 card each.
 The winner is the first to get rid of all cards.